Co-Founder and Executive Scientific & Artistic Director

 Mónica López, PhD

 Mónica is a multilingual English-French-Spanish-Italian Cognitive Scientist, Educator, Entrepreneur, Multidisciplinary Artist, Speaker, Science Communicator and Writer.
-Fascinated by the cognitive relationships between creative artistic, emotional, musical, and linguistic behavior, her work for La Petite Noiseuse Productions uniquely merges methods and data from the Sciences and the Arts to better understand and unleash our creative thinking and making capacities as human beings.
+Fascinated by the cognitive relationships between creative artistic, emotional, musical, and linguistic behavior, her work for La Petite Noiseuse Productions uniquely merges methods, data, and theory from the Sciences and the Arts to better understand and unleash our creative thinking and making capacities as human beings.

 Using art as a form of data and prescribing a revision of the scientific method, Mónica heads our unique Research & Development program within Creative Cognition.
 In this role as Scientific & Artistic Director, she has most recently written and directed a Romance-language trilogy for the stage around the four languages she speaks and merged science with innovative storytelling with the creation of dramas at the crossroads of language, emotion, and musical improvisation.
 Each of these artworks serves as a framework from which to gather unique and novel data during live public performances and have been featured in scientific publications and presentations detailing the novel empirical paradigm, analyses and results obtained.
-A leading proponent of Science-Art research within the scientific community, Mónica is a program committee member for the international Human Vision & Electronic Imaging conference and co-chairs its newest 'Art, Aesthetics, & Perception' session.
+A leading proponent of Science-Art research and communication within the scientific community, Mónica is a program committee member for the international Human Vision & Electronic Imaging conference and co-chairs its newest 'Art, Aesthetics, & Perception' session.
+Mónica also recently joined the Frontiers of Human Neuroscience journal as a review editor.

-Prior to co-founding La Petite Noiseuse Productions, Mónica has been producing work as an accomplished multidisciplinary artist since 2007.
-She has exhibited her film photographs throughout Maryland and New York in both solo and group shows and premiered several films in various national festivals.
+Prior to co-founding La Petite Noiseuse Productions, Mónica worked in the pharma industry as director of business development.
+Currently, she is the CBO of business development at Novodux.
+She has also simultaneously produced work as an accomplished multidisciplinary artist since 2007 and exhibited her film photographs throughout Maryland and New York in both solo and group shows and premiered several films in various national festivals.
 Mónica is the in-house photographer for all works produced by La Petite Noiseuse Productions.

 Irene Gonzalez, PhD